April 1, 2013

 With a Bit of Help From MakerBot, 3D Printing Goes Mainstream

-3D printing has already transformed design.
-Now, with affordable equipment widely available, the technology is beginning to fire up the public's imagination.
+3-D printing has already transformed design.
+Now, with affordable equipment widely available, the technology is going mainstream.

 “Look Daddy, I think it’s making a building!” a wide-eyed little girl cried out, her face lit by the glow of the MakerBot Replicator 2 printer, which was oozing out a thin filament of red plastic to form the 60th floor on a model of the Empire State Building.
 Just five years ago, machines that could take a computer file and turn it into an actual object were bulky and expensive, even for large manufacturers.
 Now, about 40 people were crammed into MakerBot Industries’ tiny downtown New York City store on a snowy Saturday afternoon to take home the latest desktop printer for about the cost of a high-end laptop computer.
 “It’s unbelievable,” says Andrea Markham, a schoolteacher from New Jersey, who had brought her two kids along to show them how a MakerBot works.
 “This is going to change everything.”